-'The school ensures children learn in a safe, caring and enriching environment.
-Children are taught how to develop positive and healthy relationships and how to avoid situations where they might be at risk including by being exploited.'
+The school ensures children learn in a safe, caring and enriching environment.
+Children are taught how to identify risky, unsafe or problematic situations, how and when to seek help, how to develop positive and healthy relationships and how to avoid situations where they might be at risk including by being exploited.